 Friendship truth #1: Friendships have different phases and change over time

 Relationships wax and wane throughout life for all sorts of reasons.
-Just knowing this helps to soften the blow when friendships change or end.
+Just knowing this helps to soften the blow when friendships change or come to an end.

 Friendship truth #2: Everyone develops friendship skills at a different pace

-Childhood and adolescence are a training ground for learning social-emotional skills.
-Everyone gains these skills at their own pace, which means social stuff gets messy sometimes.
+Childhood and adolescence serve as a training ground for developing social-emotional skills.
+Everyone develops these skills at their own pace, which means social interactions can sometimes become messy.

 Friendship truth #3: Everyone makes mistakes